JasperFx/marten/documentation/documentation/documents/identity/sequential.md

 <[sample:configuring-global-hilo-defaults]>

+It's also possible to use one sequence with multiple document types by specifying the same "sequence name".

+<[sample:configuring-global-hilo-defaults-sequencename]>

 To override the Hilo configuration for a specific document type, you can decorate the document type with the `[HiloSequence]` attribute as in this example: